digital-asset/docs.daml.com/docs/2.7.1/docs/canton/architecture/identity.rst

 is only revealed if really necessary (GDPR, HIPAA, confidential information, bank secrecy).
 Also, by looking at a bearer bond for example, the owner has a much higher interest in the identity of the obligor than the obligor has in the owner.
-If the obligor turns out to be bad or fraud, the owner might loose all their money.
+If the obligor turns out to be bad or fraudulent, the owner might lose all their money.
 In contrast, the obligor doesn't really care to whom they are paying back the bond, except for some regulatory reasons.
 Therefore, we conclude the fourth principle

-  *Principle 4: Identities on the ledger are an asymmetric problem, where privacy and publicity needs to be carefully weighted on a case by case basis.*
+  *Principle 4: Identities on the ledger are an asymmetric problem, where privacy and publicity needs to be carefully weighed on a case-by-case basis.*

-Formalism for a Global Composeable Topology System
+Formalism for a Global Composable Topology System
 ==================================================

 Definitions